derat/yambs/README.md

     	Format for text input (csv, keyval, tsv) (default tsv) -list-fields
     	Print available fields for -type and exit
-  -set value
+  -server
+    	Run a web server at -addr with a form for generating seed URLs -set value
     	Set a field for all entities (e.g. "artist=The Beatles") -type value